Quick Answer

 Keep T+2 when it already meets recipient expectations and faster options do not show a clear measured improvement in your own outcomes.
 If the bottleneck is outside the rail itself, fix that first before paying for faster settlement.

 Treat them as separate payout options to evaluate alongside bank rails, not automatic upgrades.
-This grounding pack does not provide verified Visa Direct or Mastercard Send fee, limit, coverage, or reliability benchmarks, so use provider or program data for those decisions.
+Use provider or program data for fee, limit, coverage, and reliability benchmarks before deciding.
 For a deeper comparison framework, see Visa Direct vs. Mastercard Send: Which Card-Based Payout Rails Win on Speed and Cost?.

 Educational content only.
 Not legal, tax, or financial advice.